0xlen/chalk/_posts/2017-08-11-fix-nodejs-cannot-update-to-8-on-ubuntu-16-04.md

 ### 1. Check `/etc/apt/sources.list.d/nodesource.list`

 If you installed the node.js before, or ran the update command before.
-In the `/etc/apt/sources.list.d/nodesource.list`, you might see the following contents:
+In the `/etc/apt/sources.list.d/nodesource.list`, you may see the following contents:
 ```
 deb https://deb.nodesource.com/node_5.x trusty main
 deb-src https://deb.nodesource.com/node_5.x trusty main